Table of Contents

 - Initial payment = 20% Cash or CPF

-• About Stamp Duty When Purchase Property in Singapore
+About Buyer's Stamp Duty When Purchase Property in Singapore

 Buyer’s Stamp Duty (BSD) is a tax that buyers paid on documents signed when they buy or acquire property residing in Singapore.
 During the Singapore Budget 2023, the Government announced that BSD rates for both the residential and the non-residential properties will be raised with effect from 15th Feb 2023.
 The amount payable is:-